andres160/Pokemon-API-Scripts/README.md

 My approach was to save the endpoint data within a list and leverage Pandas to convert it to dataframe for easier manipulation.
 I then iterated over the list to access the count object and stored the results in a new dataframe.

 ## pikachu_evolutions.ipynb
-This script accesses heavely nested JSON objects - the species evolutions and their URLs.
-My approach was to locate the index of the specific evolution within the parent object and access the evolution and URL.
+This script accesses heavely nested JSON objects - the species evolution chain for Pikachu and its URLs.
+My approach was to locate the index of the specific evolution within the parent object and access the species object and URL.
 Repeat this process for the next evolutions.